-To create and manage tickets for your event, navigate to your Event Dashboard and select Items > Tickets.
+To create and manage tickets for your event, navigate to your Event Dashboard and select Tickets.
 Then, click on the “Create Ticket” button in the top right corner of the page.
 This will open a new page where you can set up and customize ticket details.
-Below is a detailed guide for each field and option available in the ticket creation process:

 Ticket Name #